Rheinmetall CEO says Germany now outproduces the US in ammunition, with artillery round output up 15x to 1.1 million rounds annually.

 Notable Comments

-@fabian2k: Points out the contradiction between the article’s Indo-Pacific pivot claim and US ammunition expenditure in the Iran war.
+@fabian2k: Notes the Indo-Pacific pivot claim is undercut by heavy US ammunition use in the ongoing Iran war.